dwave-examples/rna-folding/README.md

 </p>

 Predicting the existence of stems is important to predicting the properties of the RNA molecule.
-However, prediction is made more complicated by two important factors.
+However, prediction is complicated by two important factors.

 First, stems are not allowed to overlap.
 A simple case of overlapping can be illustrated by Figure 1.
-The stem expressed by the pink lines can be denoted with the tuple (2, 5, 12, 15), where 2 is the index of the first G,
+The stem expressed by the pink lines can be denoted with the tuple (2, 5, 12, 15).
-5 is the index of the U,
-12 is the index of the A,
+Here, indexing starts with 0 at the far left C and continues along the sequence represented by the gray edges, ending with index 16 at the bottom-most C.
-and 15 is the index of the last C in the stem.
+Thus, the indices of the first G and last C in the stem have indices 2 and 15, respectively.
-This 4-tuple is mapped to a single variable.
+This bond is represented by the left-most pink edge.
+At the other end of the stem is the bond between the U and A at indices 5 and 12, respectively.
+While there are eight nucleotides in the stem, bonded along pink lines, the 4-tuple completely determines the stem.
 However, the smaller stems (2, 4, 13, 15) and (3, 5, 12, 14) also need to be considered,
 even though the optimal solution will not include them in this case.
+Note that by default, we will only consider stems with length at least 3, as smaller stems are likely to forming and sustaining bonds.

 Second, the intertwining phenomenon known as a pseudoknot is less energetically favorable.
 In Figure 2, we see an example of such a pseudoknot, where one side of a stem occurs in between the two sides of a different stem.
 The use of a quadratic objective allows us to make pseudoknots less likely to occur in optimal solutions, increasing overall accuracy.
+Specifically, we include a quadratic terms for each pair of stems that, if present, form a pseudoknot.
+The positive coefficient on this quadratic term discourages the forming of pseudoknots without explicitly disallowing them.

 <p align = "center">